-Available weekdays between 9:30 and 4:00 PM CST
+Available Monday through Thursday between 9:30 and 4:00 PM CST, on Fridays messages will be returned.

 Your instructor will be contacting you via messages (course mail) early in the term.
 Please reply to their initial contact.
 They may follow up with a phone call.